 We’re redoubling our effort and investment for Port Marlborough’s part in protecting the future through environmental guardianship and restoration – Kaitiakitanga – because we know that aiming for minimal environmental impact isn’t enough.

 Our commitment to a partnership approach, working together – Mahi Tahi – embraces all of our partnerships – with staff, customers, iwi, communities and other stakeholders.
 We’re reaching beyond ‘corporate citizenship’, instead striving to be a genuine community partner.
 We’re actively developing new and stronger relationships, communicating more openly, and specifically targeting our support for community initiatives to those aligned with our values.

 And overall, we seek to act with integrity – Pono – in everything we do, delivering excellence – Kairangatira – to our customers and excellent economic outcomes for our Shareholder and the region.

-Anthony leads our team to support the organisation’s commitment to providing a health and safe working environment for all employees, customers, contractors and visitors to our workplace.
-In everything we do, we prioritise the Port Marlborough core value of Hauora – we work together to sustain what keeps us healthy.
+Anthony leads the commitment to providing a healthy and safe working environment for all employees, customers, contractors and visitors to our workplace.
+To ensure the wellbeing of our people, in everything we do, we prioritise the Port Marlborough core value of Hauora – we work together to sustain what keeps us healthy.

 Ryan Lock General Manager Port and Marine | Poutoko Pōta, Moana